 If you are looking for the best on-site Walt Disney World® Resort, your two top choices are Grand Floridian Versus Four Seasons Resort Orlando.
 But which is best for families?

 You may be surprised that I conclude that the Four Seasons Resort Orlando at Walt Disney World® Resort is the best Walt Disney World® Resort even though it is not walkable from the parks (you have to use the free Four Seasons minibus shuttle).
-It is, however, in my opinion, the absolute best resort with the largest rooms in the area, so should always be considered.
+It is, however, in my opinion, the absolute best resort with the largest rooms in the area, so it should always be considered.
 Four Seasons Resort Orlando at Walt Disney World® Resort is also one of the best Four Seasons hotels in Florida.

-I urge you to try this resort, even if just for one night and then if you want to be walkable from the parks, move onto Walt Disney World® Grand Floridian and perhaps make use of the club lounges.
-Four Seasons Resort Orlando at Walt Disney World® Resort is simply unbeatable in terms of luxury when compared to the other Walt Disney World® Resorts.
+I urge you to try this resort, even if just for one night, and then if you want to be walkable from the parks, move onto Walt Disney World® Grand Floridian and perhaps make use of the club lounges.
+Four Seasons Resort Orlando at Walt Disney World® Resort is simply unbeatable in terms of luxury compared to the other Walt Disney World® Resorts.

 Of course, there is no Four Seasons rewards program, but if you are a regular guest of the Four Seasons or even want to try this iconic brand for the first time, you can take advantage of loyalty style benefits at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.

 When comparing Walt Disney World® Grand Floridian vs. Four Seasons Resort Orlando, Walt Disney World® Grand Floridian wins hands down.
 Located just one stop from the Magic Kingdom, you can get to the parks by riding the complimentary Resort Monorail – what a brilliant way to arrive!